GeoSense-Freiburg/panops-data-registry/README.md

-Geosense EO Data Registry
+PANOPS Data Registry
 ==============================

-A data registry of Earth observation data commonly used by the Geosense group at the University of Freiburg.
+A data registry of data commonly used in the PANOPS project of the Geosense group at the University of Freiburg.

 Project Organization
 ------------